tglanz/bsc/deep-compression/chapters/0040-quantization.md

 Most neural networks today, before Quantization, use real numbers for computation.
 In contrast to integers, real numbers representations are far more complex and they are very costly compute-wise (see the [next section](#real-numbers-representations)).

 Assuming the Quantization process can be performed without impacting the model's accuracy, it is highly valuable both from size/memory and computational resources perspectives.
+Fewer bits allow for a smaller storage and memory footprint; and if the hardware is properly optimized, for fewer compute cycles as well.

 ## Real numbers representations